Insulating a Summerhouse: Best Methods & Materials

 Why Insulate a Summerhouse?

 Additionally, proper insulation reduces energy costs and prevents moisture infiltration, which can lead to structural damage like rot and condensation.
+For larger builds or when insulating multiple outbuildings, purchasing a pallet of insulation can be more cost-effective than buying individual boards.

 Things to Consider Before You Start